MELDProject/meld_classifier/CONTRIBUTING.md

 We use `bump2version` (``pip install bump2version``) to keep track of version numbering.
 Version numbers follow the convention of ``major.minor.patch``.

+1. Create a new branch for this release:

+    git checkout -b release/VERSION

-To update the current version and create a new version tag, simply call:
+2. Update the current version and create a new version tag:

     bump2version {major,minor,patch}
     git push --tags

+3. Create and merge a PR for the bump2version commit.

-Edit and publish the relase on github (under the "tags" Tab) and add release notes.
+4. Edit and publish the relase on github (under the "tags" Tab) and add release notes.